Single and Multi-objective Test Cases Prioritization for Self-driving Cars in Virtual Environments: Study Design

 PCA is a well-founded, analytical, and established technique that allows to identify the orthogonal dimensions (principal components) in the data and measure the contributions of the different features to such components.
 Features that contribute to the same principal components are collinear and can be removed via dimensionality reduction.
 In particular, the PCA decomposes each dataset $M$ (e.g., \texttt{BeamNG.AI.AF1}) in two matrices: $ \underset{m \times n}{M} \approx \underset{m \times n}{S} * \underset{n \times k}{V}$ In this equation, $m$ is the number of test cases; $n$ is the number of original features; $k$ is the number of principal components; $S$ denotes the features-to-component score matrix.
 More specifically, $S$ contains each feature's scores (contributions) to the latent components identified by the PCA.
 In an ideal dataset with zero collinearity, the features should exclusively contribute to different principal components.

 PCA can be used not only to detect but also to alleviate collinearity via dimensionality reduction~\cite{du2016study}.
-In particular, a lower-dimensional matrix can be obtained by choosing the top $h<k$ principal components and reconstructing the matrix as $\underset{m \times h}{M'} \approx \underset{m \times n}{S} * \underset{n \times h}{V}$.
-Notice that $M'$ will contain new (non-collinear) features that are build as combination of the old ones.
+In particular, a lower-dimensional matrix can be obtained by choosing the top $h<k$ principal components and reconstructing the matrix as:

+Notice that $M'$ will contain new (non-collinear) features that are built as a combination of the old ones.
 This process is widely known in machine learning as \textit{feature extraction}~\cite{geron2019hands}.

 To answer RQ$_1$, we use PCA to detect (eventual) multi-collinearity among the different road features.
 In the case multi-collinearity is detected, we use PCA for \textit{dimensionality reduction} and \textit{feature extraction} by selecting the top $k$ principal components corresponding to 98\% of the original data variance, as recommended in the literature~\cite{geron2019hands}.
-The selected, relevant features in RQ$_1$ (discussed in Section \ref{sec:results:rq1}) are then considered to investigate RQ$_2$ and RQ$_3$.
+The selected, relevant features in RQ$_1$ (discussed in Section \ref{sec:results:rq1}) are then considered to investigate RQ$_2$ and RQ$_3$